TJones305/GXBC_2020/ReadMe.md

 ![Gerrards Cross Bowls affiliations](assets/images/rm/affiliations-lscba.png "Gerrards Cross London and Southern Counties Bowls Association")

 ## ** Further Testing **
-- The Website was tested on Google Chrome, Internet Explorer, Microsoft Edge and Safari browsers.
+- The Website was tested on Google Chrome, Microsoft Edge and Safari browsers.
 - The website was viewed on a variety of devices such as Desktop, Laptop, iPad Air & iPhoneX. other devices were tested through the inspect web developer tools.

 ## ** Known Bugs **